Dancehall: 2000s

 By the early 2000s, Dancehall had gained mainstream popularity in Jamaica, as well as in the United States, Canada, Australasia and Western parts of Europe.
-This was first seen with artists such as Sean Paul, whose single "Get Busy" (2003) became the first dancehall single to reach number one on the US Billboard Hot 100.
+There was also a big evolution in sound allowing artists to refine and broaden the genre.
+This was first seen with artists such as Sean Paul with his album Dutty Rock, whose album single "Get Busy" (2003) became the first dancehall single to reach number one on the US Billboard Hot 100.

 Unlike earlier Dancehall, this new evolution was characterized by structures of music commonly heard in mainstream pop music, such as repeated choruses, melodic tunes, and hooks.
 Some lyrics were cleaner and featured less sexual content and profanity.